Info for First Time Visitors

 We have medical staff onsite if there is an emergency.
 Please call the Saratoga Spa State Park police, who respond to onsite emergencies: (518) 584-2004.

-Golf carts are available to help handicap folks get from the entrance to their seats.
+Golf carts are available to assist guests with disabilities from the entrance to their seats.

 How can I study up before I go?